thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-SELL-RULE.md

 The rule will be evaluated with the following logic:

+1. The token handler decides if the transfer is a Sell (user perspective).
+Only if it is, it continues with the next steps.
-1. The account being evaluated passes to the protocol all the tags it has registered to its address in the application manager.
+2. The account being evaluated passes to the protocol all the tags it has registered to its address in the application manager.
-2. The processor receives these tags along with the ID of the account-sell-controller rule set in the token handler.
+3. The processor receives these tags along with the ID of the account-sell-controller rule set in the token handler.
-3. The processor then tries to retrieve the sub-rule associated with each tag.
+4. The processor then tries to retrieve the sub-rule associated with each tag.
-4. The processor evaluates whether each sub-rule's period is active (if the current time is within `period` from the `starting timestamp`).
+5. The processor evaluates whether each sub-rule's period is active (if the current time is within `period` from the `starting timestamp`).
 If it is not within the period, it sets the cumulative sales to the current sale amount.
 If it is within the period, the processor adds the current sale amount to the accrued sale amount for the rule period.
-5. The processor then checks if the cumulative sales amount is greater than the `sell amount` defined in the rule.
+6. The processor then checks if the cumulative sales amount is greater than the `sell amount` defined in the rule.
 If true, the transaction reverts.
-6. Steps 4 and 5 are repeated for each of the account's tags.
+7. Steps 4 and 5 are repeated for each of the account's tags.
-7. Return the cumulative sales amount.
+8. Return the cumulative sales amount.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/protocol/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkSellLimit*

 ## Evaluation Exceptions
 This rule doesn't apply when:
 - An approved Trading-Rule Whitelisted address is in the *from* side of the transaction.
-- ruleByapasser account is in the *from* or *to* side of the transaction.
+- rulebypasser account is in the *from* or *to* side of the transaction.

 Additionally, in the case of the ERC20, this rule doesn't apply also when registered treasury address is in the *to* side of the transaction.